 Why These Videos are so Dangerous

-Part of the problem with these propaganda videos is that they’re targeting such a young audience.
-As we mentioned above, TikTok users tend to be teens to young adults.
+Part of the problem with these propaganda videos is that they target a young audience.
+As mentioned above, TikTok users tend to be teens to young adults.
 In many cases, all it takes is for a video to be entertaining for even an educated young person to take it at face value.
 On average, children and teens will spend more than an hour per day watching TikTok videos.
 The constant barrage of misinformation presented entertainingly is more likely to break down any mental barriers they may have towards this propaganda.

 Another reason these videos are dangerous is that TikTok is a social platform.
 Not only does it feature social interaction via comments and reposting, but young people often talk about and share videos they’ve seen.
 This can lead to disinformation spreading further and further.

 How to Combat the Dangers